alexphanna/xbacklight-log/README.md

 # Brightness
-According to the [Weber-Fechner law](https://en.wikipedia.org/wiki/Weber%E2%80%93Fechner_law) human perception of brightness logarithmic.
+According to the [Weber-Fechner law](https://en.wikipedia.org/wiki/Weber%E2%80%93Fechner_law) human perception of brightness is logarithmic.
 By default xbacklight is linear and not smooth. [brightness.py](brightness.py) wraps xbacklight and uses the logarithmic dimming curve in the figure below.

 ![grpah](graph.png)